Ankouno/SMW-Data/Glitch List.md

 * Block factory: Items can be forced into corners or walls and get stuck inside.
 If one of the blocks it's stuck between happens to be a hittable block, it's possible that it will create a situation in which the block is rapidly duplicated until the sprite despawns or is removed.
 * The above can have a few strange effects on other hittable blocks; bounce sprites may get overwritten so that the blocks turn into an invisible solid block, or they won't spawn for a frame and will dispense two items at once, or won't spawn at all and can dispense an item without being registered as hit.
 If a noteblock's bounce sprite gets overwritten while you're bouncing on it, Mario will also fall through it.
 These effects can also be created without block factory by spawning more than four bounce sprites before any of their animations finish.
 * Mario can fall through the top of block factories regardless of the block being duplicated, and can pass through it in either direction.
+* When throwing a carryable sprite upwards, if the sprite registers itself as hitting both the bottom of one block and the side of another at the same time, neither will actually be activated by the hit.
+This can be done not only at the inner corner between two blocks, but even on an entirely flat ceiling (by throwing the sprite so it enters the ceiling enough to touch the side of an adjacent block).
 * Tile 125's shell will only actually come out if an adjacent block knocks it upward.
 * Mario can still hit blocks while moving downward, so long as he enters the lower corner of the block enough.
 * If a block overwrites a rotating turnblock (e.g. by vine, duplication, etc.), then the turnblock will reappear once it stops rotating.